 We get asked a lot about how to easily incorporate a lookup table in decision tree logic.
 For example, you may have a list of part numbers, and want to show the name of the part as a part of your tree presentation.
 This can be easily done with a simple Google Sheets webhook integration that we provide.
 From one variable, you can retrieve one or more corresponding data values.

 To show how this works, we’ve created a simple demo that returns the name of a country given its two-letter abbreviation code.
 (Try US or CN as an example).

 - Create your spreadsheet in Google Sheets.
 The first column is what you will search on, and the second column is the result.
 The variable name for the result is the header of the second column.
 Ours looks like this:

 - Make sure the spreadsheet is publicly accessible.
-In Sheets, click Share, Advanced, and change to one of the Public options.
+In Sheets, click Share, and make sure “Anyone on the internet with this link can view” appears.

 - Note the ID of your spreadsheet.
 When viewing the sheet, the ID is in the URL – like this (bolded):